When most people think of calling it quits on a career, they immediately think of a move to Florida.

 But not not everyone wants to spend their golden years in Florida; some of us want to stay close to friends and family and within the great state of Michigan.

 Where exactly in Michigan is the best place to retire?
 Well, there’s only one place to go for the answer — data — which returns Midland as the best place to hang up your cleats.

 To that end, we have tried to identify the places in Michigan that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Midland don’t mind us spreading the word.

-To create our list of the best places in Michigan to retire, we first used Census data to find all places in the Wolverine State with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in Michigan to retire, we first used Census data to find all places in the Wolverine State — 692 cities and towns.

 - Low cost of living as measured by rent